NAAB

 ¶Carlota de Torregrosa

 Another Land takes us on an exploration of a uchronic reality, in the wake of current violence, wounds of the past and concerns for the future.
 Selected artists collaborated on the creation of this « final » universe being in between reality and fiction.
-Through a science-fiction text, sculptures, video and sound installation, engage iN meaningful dialogues becoming a gateway to collective contemplation, delving into the complexities of human existence, political landscapes, meeting point between
+Through a science-fiction text, sculptures, video and sound installation, engage in meaningful dialogues becoming a gateway to collective contemplation, delving into the complexities of human existence, political landscapes, meeting point between ornamentalism and architecture, and the intimate aspects of our lives.

 Exhibition views of Another Land, Pilar, Brussels, 2024. © photo Tim Evers